Jettcodey/Tiktok-discord-bot/README.md

 - [x] Send Single Downloaded Video/Image Posts Without Watermark in Channel.
 - [ ] Automatically generating a text file after a Specified amount of time has passed.
+- [ ] Handle multiple request at once.

 ## Known Issues
 Using the `/download` command with a Photo post sends a `"Media URL: None"` before sending all images in the channel.